The Marriage of Figaro: Act 4

 The garden, with two pavilions.
 Night.

-Following the directions in the letter, the Count has sent the pin back to Susanna, giving it to Barbarina.
+Following the directions in the letter, the count has sent the pin back to Susanna, giving it to Barbarina.
 However, Barbarina has lost it (aria: "L'ho perduta, me meschina" – "I have lost it, poor me").
 Figaro and Marcellina see Barbarina, and Figaro asks her what she is doing.
-When he hears the pin is Susanna's, he is overcome with jealousy, especially as he recognises the pin to be the one that fastened the letter to the Count.
-Thinking that Susanna is meeting the Count behind his back, Figaro complains to his mother, and swears to be avenged on the Count and Susanna, and on all unfaithful wives.
+When he hears the pin is Susanna's, he is overcome with jealousy, especially as he recognises the pin as the one that fastened the letter to the count.
+Thinking that Susanna is meeting the count behind his back, Figaro complains to his mother, and swears to be avenged on the count and Susanna, and on all unfaithful wives.
 Marcellina urges caution, but Figaro will not listen.
 Figaro rushes off, and Marcellina resolves to inform Susanna of Figaro's intentions.
-Marcellina sings an aria lamenting that male and female wild beasts get along with each other, but rational humans can't (aria: "Il capro e la capretta" – "The billy-goat and the she-goat").
+Marcellina sings an aria lamenting that male and female wild beasts get along with each other, but rational humans cannot (aria: "Il capro e la capretta" – "The billy-goat and the she-goat").
 (This aria and the subsequent aria of Basilio are mostly not performed; however, some recordings include them.)

 Motivated by jealousy, Figaro tells Bartolo and Basilio to come to his aid when he gives the signal.
 Basilio comments on Figaro's foolishness and claims he was once as frivolous as Figaro was.
-He tells a tale of how he was given common sense by "Donna Flemma" ("Dame Prudence") and learned the importance of not crossing powerful people. (aria: "In quegli anni" – "In those years").
+He tells a tale of how he was given common sense by "Donna Flemma" ("Dame Prudence") and learned the importance of not crossing powerful people, (aria: "In quegli anni" – "In those years").
 They exit, leaving Figaro alone.
 Figaro muses bitterly on the inconstancy of women (recitative and aria: "Tutto è disposto ...
 Aprite un po' quegli occhi" – "Everything is ready ...
 Open those eyes a little").
-Susanna and the Countess arrive, each dressed in the other's clothes.
+Susanna and the countess arrive, each dressed in the other's clothes.
 Marcellina is with them, having informed Susanna of Figaro's suspicions and plans.
-After they discuss the plan, Marcellina and the Countess leave, and Susanna teases Figaro by singing a love song to her beloved within Figaro's hearing (aria: "Deh vieni non tardar" – "Oh come, don't delay").
-Figaro is hiding behind a bush and, thinking the song is for the Count, becomes increasingly jealous.
+After they discuss the plan, Marcellina and the countess leave, and Susanna teases Figaro by singing a love song to her beloved within Figaro's hearing (aria: "Deh vieni non tardar" – "Oh come, don't delay").
+Figaro is hiding behind a bush and, thinking the song is for the count, becomes increasingly jealous.